bijoyfernandez/shearmate/README.md

 ---

+## How to replicate the app
+* User can download the exe file from link and run it direclty.
+* The second option is to download the UCS_model.pkl and config.json along with the main.p and use py_to)exe library to packaage the app to a runnable exe.

+---

 ## License
 SHEARMATE is provided as-is with no guarantees of accuracy beyond its trained dataset.
 Future improvements will enhance its usability and accuracy.